rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/create-static-blog-vuepress.md

   - VuePress
   - Vuejs
   - blog
 summary: VuePress is a powerful static website generator based on Vue.js.
-It combines the use of markdown, Vue and webpack ...
+It combines the use of markdown, Vue and webpack to generate pre-rendered static HTML for each page, which is executed as a SPA once Vue takes over after a page loads.
 permalink: /en/blog/:slug
 ---